-SOURCES: USDA-NASS 2004 and U.S. Bureau of Economic Analysis 2007
+Sources: USDA-NASS 2004 and U.S. Bureau of Economic Analysis 2007

 Outdoor recreation and tourism are vital cornerstones for the regional economy.
-In addition to the National Lakeshore, the following other recreation and tourism attractions are included in the Grand Traverse region:
+In addition to the National Lakeshore, the following other recreation and tourism attractions are located in the Grand Traverse region:

-- outstanding stream and lake fishing

-- abundant boating and canoeing opportunities

-- world-class golf courses

-- museums and other heritage and cultural attractions, including the Point Betsie, Grand Traverse, and Old Mission lighthouses

-- snowmobiling, along with Nordic and alpine skiing
+- outstanding stream and lake fishing - abundant boating and canoeing opportunities - world-class golf courses - museums and other heritage and cultural attractions, including the Point Betsie, Grand Traverse, and Old Mission lighthouses - snowmobiling, along with Nordic and alpine skiing - beaches - natural areas, open space and state forests - picnic areas; campgrounds; local, regional, and state parks; and trail systems - winery tours on the Leelanau and Old Mission peninsulas - casino gaming and entertainment - local arts and cultural festivals

-- beaches

-- winery tours on the Leelanau and Old Mission peninsulas

-- casino gaming and entertainment

-- local arts and cultural festivals